jberaunm/MSc.-Courseworks/README.md

-# Main repository for coursework of my MSc Data Science degree
+# Main repository for labs and courseworks of my MSc Data Science degree

 Modules taken in the program: